-It’s not surprising that the importance of data has been recognized in the marijuana industry.
-As a result, new technology companies are opening in the cannabis space and traditionally non-cannabis companies are extending their brands to the marijuana industry.
+It’s not surprising that the importance of data has been recognized in the cannabis industry.
+As a result, new technology companies are opening in the cannabis space and traditionally non-cannabis companies are extending their brands to the industry.

 However, all data is not created equal.
 The challenge is collecting, standardizing, and analyzing data that is highly reliable and relevant.
 In addition, the people using the data to make critical business decisions need to know what questions to ask in order to fully use the data available to them and leverage the power of artificial intelligence and machine learning.
 It all starts with quality data.